The Roadrunner's Guide to English: Supporting Details

 - Father Ronald Knox also offered his own rules for detective fiction.
 No more than one secret room or secret passageway was allowed.
 The criminal had to be introduced fairly early in the story.
 Supernatural forces were also not permitted.
 Knox also believed that the detective could not be the villain.
 Perhaps his strangest rule was that no Chinamen could be featured in a story.

-- The Dalton State Portal has many useful features.
+- The Roadrunner Portal has many useful features.
 It includes access to BANNER.
 Here students can check their grades or register for courses.
 The Portal also includes campus announcements.
 These may inform students of new courses or events offered through the Fine Arts series.
 The Portal's "bookmark" feature is particularly useful.
 With a few simple steps, the user can have access to the Weather Channel, the Hummingbird Migration Web site, or even the Daily Citizen online.
 Moreover, the Portal offers "tabs".
-These tabs can take interested students to the Roberts Library Web site or to their DSConnect course page.
+These tabs can take interested students to the Roberts Library Web site or to their GAView course page.
 Finally, the Portal offers access to campus email.

 - According to Research Methods in the Social Sciences (Frankfort-Nachmias and Nachmias), using personal interviews is often more advantageous than using questionnaires sent through the mail.
 Personal interviews offer greater flexibility.
 For instance, during an interview, the interviewer can clarify questions that might be misunderstood.
 In addition, personal interviews typically yield a better response rate.
 Researchers cannot control how many questionnaires are thrown away as junk mail, but they can control the numbers of people they eventually interview.
 Personal interviews also provide fuller information.
 The interviewer can observe facial expressions and spontaneous reactions that a mailed survey cannot provide.